Sammons/ts-import-assistance/README.md

 This software is utterly free and open, and the authors are not responsible for any consequences of its existence (MIT license).

+# 0.0.7

+* Stop accepting more special characters

 # 0.0.6

 * [Symbol names are not found for import unless the cursor is positioned at the end of the name](https://github.com/Sammons/ts-import-assistance/issues/10)